Results from ...

 What is the difference between Get It Green and Get Sunny?

-The Get It Green plan offers carbon-neutral electricity validated through the retirement of carbon credits which do not possess renewable energy attributes.
-Get Sunny on the other hand offers renewable solar energy which is by itself also carbon-neutral.
+Get It Green plan offers carbon-neutral electricity validated through the retirement of carbon credits which do not possess renewable energy attributes.
+While Get Sunny plan offers renewable energy validated through the retirement of Renewable Energy Certificates (REC) which is also carbon-neutral by itself.